Walgreens The Thread

 Do acne scars go away?

-By Dr. Anna H. Chacon, MD, Fellow of the American Academy of Dermatology Jan 10, 2022 • 9 min
+By Anna H. Chacon, MD, Fellow of the American Academy of Dermatology Apr 08, 2024 • 14 min

-Acne scars can be devastating for many people who finally achieve clear skin following struggles with acne, only to see unsightly facial marks left behind.
-Acne marks can lower self-esteem and even cause stress, especially when they’re on the face.
-The good news is that if acne scars are interfering with your quality of life, there are a number of effective acne scar treatments that can help fade and minimize marks—even if your scars are widespread or pitted.
-Let’s take a look at the most effective and commonly used treatments for acne scarring.
+Acne scars can be devastating for many people who finally achieve clear skin after fighting acne, only to see unsightly facial marks left behind.
+Acne marks can cause low self-esteem and stress, especially when they’re on the face.
+The good news is that if acne scars are interfering with your quality of life, there are a number of effective acne scar treatments that can help fade and minimize marks — even if your scars are widespread or pitted.

 Why does acne leave scars?

-Acne lesions penetrate the skin deeply and damage the tissues in the deeper layers.
+Acne lesions can penetrate the skin deeply and damage the tissues in the deeper layers.
 When the acne heals, your body tries to repair the tissue damage by producing collagen, a substance that gives your skin support.
-If your body produces too much collagen—or not enough—a scar will typically form.
+If your body produces too much collagen — or not enough — a scar will typically form.

 More severe forms of acne that cause pus-filled cysts, or nodules, deep under the skin typically result in the most severe scarring, although moderate acne involving inflamed pimples (papules) or red pimples with white centers (pustules), as well as mild acne with whiteheads and blackheads, may also cause scarring.
 Acne scars may be worse in people who squeeze or pick at acne lesions.